shredthaGNAR/stars/README.md

 * [Medformatik/CrossDrop](https://github.com/Medformatik/CrossDrop): CrossDrop is a partial implementation of Google's Quick Share in Flutter for macOS, iOS and Linux.
 CrossDrop is based on NearDrop, a Swift implementation of Nearby Share for macOS.
 * [warren-bank/crx-Tubi-TV](https://github.com/warren-bank/crx-Tubi-TV): website userscript: redirect embedded videos from "tubitv.com" to an external player
 * [Rob--W/crxviewer](https://github.com/Rob--W/crxviewer): Add-on / web app to view the source code of Chrome / Firefox / Opera 15 extensions and zip files.
+* [Ryan-Gordon/Crypto-Touchbar](https://github.com/Ryan-Gordon/Crypto-Touchbar): A script for BetterTouchTool which allows you to track to price of different cryptocurrencies on the touchbar.
 * [chrislennon/Crypto-Touchbar-App](https://github.com/chrislennon/Crypto-Touchbar-App): A web app to build Apple touch bar elements for crytpo currencies.
 Requires BetterTouchTool.
 Supports wide range of cryptos and converts to a variety of fiat monies.
 * [CryptoTerps/Crypto-Touchbar-for-Mac](https://github.com/CryptoTerps/Crypto-Touchbar-for-Mac): This is an add-on (via Better Touch Tool) to get Cryptocurrency prices on your MacBook Touchbar
 * [alichtman/Cryptocurrency-TouchBar-Display](https://github.com/alichtman/Cryptocurrency-TouchBar-Display): Using BetterTouchTool to display cryptocurrency prices on the MacBook Pro Touch Bar
 * [frm/cryptotool](https://github.com/frm/cryptotool): Cryptocurrencies on your Mac touchbar 💸
+* [xurban42/CryptoTouchBar](https://github.com/xurban42/CryptoTouchBar): BetterTouchTool preset for CryptoCurrencies.
 * [cedricbeau/css-gradient-generator](https://github.com/cedricbeau/css-gradient-generator): Générateur de gradient css en ligne
 * [lough-city/css-smart](https://github.com/lough-city/css-smart): a smart css helpers.
 * [astrit/css.gg](https://github.com/astrit/css.gg): 700+ Pure CSS, SVG & Figma UI Icons, 6000+ glyphs, patterns, colors and layouts.